fraserwat/islr-exercises/README.md

 - [ ] 6.
 Linear Model Selection and Regularisation
 - [ ] 7.
 Moving Beyond Linearity
+- [ ] Go back through each chapter and do the "Applied" questions as well.
 - [ ] Refactor .rmd files into Python Notebooks.